LeaderPortfolio

 1960

-Graduated from University of Liverpool
+Graduated from the University of Liverpool

-Earned a Bachelor of Science degree in marine engineering.
+Obtained a Bachelor of Science degree in marine engineering.

 Philanthropic Impact